 Diane Ackerman

-Diane Ackerman is the author of seven poetry collections including Origami Bridges: Poems of Psychoanalysis and Fire (Harper Perennial, 2003) and Jaguar of Sweet Laughter: New and Selected Poems (Random House, 1991).
-Also a noted naturalist and essayist, Ackerman’s nonfiction includesThe Zookeeper's Wife (W. W. Norton, 2008), which was made into a feature film, and One Hundred Names for Love (W. W. Norton, 2012), a finalist for the Pulitzer Prize.
+Diane Ackerman is the author of seven poetry collections including Origami Bridges: Poems of Psychoanalysis and Fire (Harper Perennial, 2003); Jaguar of Sweet Laughter: New and Selected Poems (Random House, 1991); and The Planets: A Cosmic Pastoral (William Morrow, 1976), reissued by Marginalian Editions in 2026.
+Also a noted naturalist and essayist, Ackerman’s nonfiction includesThe Zookeeper’s Wife (W. W. Norton, 2008), which was made into a feature film, and One Hundred Names for Love (W. W. Norton, 2012), a finalist for the Pulitzer Prize.

-Ackerman has written essays about nature and human nature for the New York Times, New Yorker, American Scholar, Smithsonian, National Geographic and many other journals.
-Her writing has been recognized by an Academy of American Poets Lavan Award, P.E.N.
-Henry David Thoreau Award for Nature Writing, Orion Book Award, John Burroughs Nature Award, and a Guggenheim Fellowship.
-She was lionized as a Literary Lion by the New York Public Library.
+Ackerman’s writing has been recognized by the Academy of American Poets’ I. B. Lavan Younger Poets Award, the PEN/Henry David Thoreau Award for Nature Writing, the Orion Book Award, the John Burroughs Nature Award, and a Guggenheim Fellowship.
+She was honored as a Literary Lion by the New York Public Library.
 Several of her books have been National Book Circle Critics Award finalists.